 Give your QSR customers what they crave

-If the past year has taught us anything, it’s that we need freshly baked sourdough, hair dye, and clever home storage solutions.
+If the pandemic taught us anything, it’s that in times of crisis and lockdown we need freshly baked sourdough, hair dye, and clever home storage solutions.
 We also need pizza and coffee.
-Domino’s Pizza’s order value rose by 22% during the initial lockdown period.
+Domino’s Pizza’s order value rose by 22% during the initial lockdown period in 2020.
 And Uber Eats reported a 149% increase in coffee orders during the same period.

-The habits that we’ve formed during lockdown periods are continuing to shape the way we interact with food and beverage (F&B) brands.
-Even in places where cafés and restaurants are open, many consumers remain wary.
-And, as long as working-from-home remains the norm, we’re less likely to pass our favorite café on a daily basis.
-Not surprisingly, consumer adoption of digital channels has accelerated.
+The habits we formed during lockdown periods continue to shape the way we interact with food and beverage (F&B) brands.
+As hybrid and working-from-home became the norm, we’re less likely to pass our favorite café on a daily basis.
+Not surprisingly, consumer adoption of digital channels accelerated in response.

-For the food and beverage sector, this upheaval has turned things on their heads.
-Static brick and mortar brands reliant on footfall have taken a huge hit.
-Whereas businesses with an established online presence have fared better.
-But, regardless of your position, this year has been a head-spinner and 2021 comes with its own share of uncertainties.
+For the food and beverage sector, this upheaval turned things on their heads.
+Static brick-and-mortar stores reliant on footfall took a huge hit.
+Whereas businesses with an established online presence fared better.

-To help you make sense of the new landscape that’s emerging from the ashes, we created a report which combines economic analysis with consumer research, and real-life insights.
-You can take a look at the report here.
-In the meantime, this article will walk you through three key takeaways from the report to ensure you’re ready for the coming year.
+To help you make sense of the landscape that emerged from the ashes, we created a report which combines economic analysis with consumer research, and real-life insights.
+You can take a look at the 2020 report here.

-As you might have discovered if you reopened for business in the summer, many consumers are still reluctant to head out to bars and restaurants.
-Data from our survey confirms it with 29% of global consumers worrying about person-to-person contact in restaurants.
-And 51% want businesses to use technology as a means of maintaining a safe distance.
-Payment terminals are also a big cause for concern for 54% who expect to pay using contactless methods to avoid touching anything.
+As businesses reopened in the summer after the first lockdown, many consumers were still reluctant to head out to bars and restaurants.
+Data from our survey confirmed that 29% of global consumers worried about person-to-person contact in restaurants.
+And 51% wanted businesses to use technology as a means of maintaining a safe distance.
+Payment terminals were also a big cause for concern for 54% of customers who expected to pay using contactless methods to avoid touching anything.

 51% of consumers want businesses to use technology as a means of maintaining a safe distance.

-None of these concerns are good for anyone’s appetite.
-So what can you do?
+None of these concerns were good for anyone’s appetite.
+So what did merchants do?

 Contactless payments have come a long way from simply tapping your card on a terminal.
-Near field communication (NFC) technology also supports digital wallets such as Apple Pay and Google Pay™️.
-And, thanks to secure authentication methods (like passcodes, fingerprints, and facial recognition) they’re not restricted to standard contactless transaction limits.
+Near field communication (NFC) technology supports digital wallets such as Apple Pay and Google Pay™️.
+And, thanks to secure authentication methods like passcodes, fingerprints, and facial recognition, they’re not restricted to standard contactless transaction limits.

-Another way of reducing contact is through self-service kiosks.
-Leading Domino’s Pizza franchise, Daufood, has implemented these, as CTO Javier Pastor explained: “We’re installing kiosks in all stores for customers to place orders without going to the counter.
-We’ve had some great feedback especially now people want to keep their distance.”
+Another way of reducing contact that through self-service kiosks that leading Domino’s Pizza franchise, Daufood, implemented.
+As CTO Javier Pastor explained: “We installed kiosks in all stores for customers to place orders without going to the counter.
+We had some great feedback especially since people wanted to keep their distance.”

 Like many food delivery brands, Domino’s Pizza saw a surge in delivery requests when the pandemic hit.
 And, in addition to delivering hot pizza fast, it had to ensure both driver and customer safety.
 Head of Marketing, Casper Mooyman explained:

 “At the start of the pandemic, carry-out customers quickly became delivery customers.
-To ensure a safe distance is maintained, drivers place pizzas in front of the door, ring the bell, and then step back.
-We’ve also stopped cutting pizzas in store to avoid touching the food once it’s been cooked.”
+To ensure a safe distance, drivers placed pizzas in front of the door, ring the bell, and then stepped back.
+We also stopped cutting pizzas in store to avoid touching the food once it’s cooked.”

-"We’ll see these digital channels prevail beyond the pandemic.
-They are safe and convenient.
+“We see these digital channels prevail beyond the pandemic.
+They’re safe and convenient.
 And convenience wins every time.”

-“Concerns over safety have accelerated the adoption of digital channels.
-And, once customers see how convenient and safe the app is, they stick with it.
+“Concerns over safety accelerated the adoption of digital channels.
+And, once customers saw how convenient and safe the app was, they stuck with it.
 For example, once you’ve downloaded our pre-order app, you have your order history and your credit card details stored.
 So future orders are really easy.
-That’s why we’ll see these digital channels prevail beyond the pandemic.
+That’s why we see these digital channels prevail beyond the pandemic.
 They are safe and convenient.
 And convenience wins every time.”

 They say necessity is the mother of invention.
-Which explains why so many food and beverage businesses have displayed such creativity and ingenuity over the past months.
+Which explains why so many food and beverage businesses displayed such creativity and ingenuity over the course of the pandemic.
 For most, this meant embracing digital for at least some part of the customer journey.
-Even small-scale players have headed online, sharing menus and taking orders via Instagram or setting up local WhatsApp groups.
-Consequently, consumers are getting used to, and increasingly expect, these digital interactions.
-It gives them more flexibility, letting them order however they want.
-And now you’ve shown you can do it, there’s no going back.
-Our survey revealed that 73% feel that businesses should retain their multichannel offerings once the pandemic is over.
+Even small-scale players headed online, sharing menus and taking orders via Instagram or setting up local WhatsApp groups.
+Consequently, consumers got used to these digital interactions.
+It gave them more flexibility, letting them order however they wanted.
+After merchants showed they could do it, there was no going back.
+Our survey revealed that 73% of customers felt that businesses should retain their multichannel offerings after the pandemic.

-The Joe & The Juice app offers a new dimension to the experience for customers.
-They have the freedom to order from wherever suits them.
-And, since all payments are connected in the backend, they can collect loyalty points directly via their payment method.
+The Joe & The Juice app offered a new dimension to the experience for customers.
+The freedom to order from wherever suits them.
+And, since all payments connected in the backend, they could collect loyalty points directly via their payment method.
 As Thomas said: “It’s important to give customers total flexibility.
-They can pre-order in-app, they can order in store, they can pay via the terminal or in app.
+They can pre-order in app, they can order in store, they can pay via the terminal or in app.
 It's really their choice."

-73% feel that businesses should retain their multichannel offerings once the pandemic is over.
+73% felt that businesses should retain their multichannel offerings after the pandemic.

-Agility has never been so important.
-Now's the time to digitize your business, connect your channels, and have access to all your data in one place.
+Agility became increasingly important.
+There is still no time to waste in the race to digitalize your business, connect your channels, and access all your data in one place.
 As Thomas from Joe & The Juice said: “It’s critical to own your own data so you’re not dependent on other providers.
-With Adyen, for example, we get that data.
+With Adyen, we get that data.
 Other providers have separate systems where you can see the data, but you can’t link it.
 That’s a problem for a lot of people.
 They have a system built from different parts and they can’t really see what they’re doing.”

-Joe & The Juice uses centralized payments data to build a 360-degree view of its customers.
-So, when a customer downloads the app and adds their payment method, all historic transaction data is automatically connected to the account.
-Even if they’re new to the app, the messaging is appropriate to a long-standing customer.
+Joe & The Juice started using centralized payments data to build a 360-degree view of its customers.
+So, when a customer downloaded the app and added a payment method, all historic transaction data was automatically connected to the account.
+Even if they were new to the app, the messaging was adapted to how long they’d been a customer.

-"By linking our app to the credit card terminal, customers get greater transparency of their purchases, messages, and rewards in the app,” said Thomas Evald, VP of Strategy & Business Development.
-“On the other hand, we gain a clearer understanding of who our customers are and how we can provide them with better service and products.
-That’s amazing for us.”
+"By linking our app to the credit card terminal, customers got greater transparency of their purchases, messages, and rewards in the app,” said Thomas Evald, VP of Strategy & Business Development.
+“On the other hand, we gained a clearer understanding of who our customers were and how we could provide them with better service and products.
+That was amazing for us.”

 "Unified commerce means we have a one-stop environment for franchisees to better understand what money they’ve made from which channels.”

-Domino’s Pizza has to find the right balance between a centralized overview and localized insights for its franchisees.
-It’s found unified reporting to be a powerful asset, as Casper explained: “We want to offer our franchisees the best tools to run their businesses.
+Domino’s Pizza had to find the right balance between a centralized overview and localized insights for its franchisees.
+It found unified reporting to be a powerful asset, as Casper explained: “We wanted to offer our franchisees the best tools to run their businesses.
 If you split out your online and in-store payments you have all these different systems and tools and reports from which the franchisee must collect the revenue per day, often all by themselves.
 Unified commerce means we have a one-stop environment for franchisees to better understand what money they’ve made from which channels.”

-A report by McKinsey claims that, in terms of innovation, we’ve jumped 10 years in the past few months.
+A report by McKinsey claimed that, in terms of innovation, we jumped 10 years in the first half of 2020.
 Which sounds about right.
-And, while it might be tempting to feel already left behind, you’re not alone if you’ve found yourself scrambling to roll out digitization plans in months rather than years.
-That said, the time to act is now.
+That said, it’s never too late to act and adopt a unified approach to commerce.
 As Javier of Daufood said: “Quality and service times are critical and you need the right technology to support this.
 Many are trying to roll out projects that have been in the backlog for a long time and they now have to run.
-Digitization projects must be prioritized.
-Otherwise, you’ll have lost your slot.
+Digitalization projects must be prioritized.
+Otherwise, you lose your slot.
 It’s always been important, but now more than ever.
 The window is closing.
 Ultimately, we must use this upheaval as an opportunity to accelerate the changes that will provide better experiences.”
 Casper from Domino’s Pizza agreed: “There is still time, but not long.
 Work fast to build these capabilities.
-It’s not too late but it will be soon.”
+It’s not too late, but it will be soon.”